LesliTech/lesli-js/readme.md

 #### Debug for Node.js

-See the following example of a simple message,
+See the following example of a simple message.

 ```js
 // Import LesliJS debug directly